Meditation: Jainism

 Jainism has three elements called the Ratnatraya ("Three Jewels"): right perception and faith, right knowledge and right conduct.
 Meditation in Jainism aims to reach and to remain in the pure state of soul which is believed to be pure consciousness, beyond any attachment or aversion.
-The practitioner strives to be just a knower-seer (gyata-drashta).
+The practitioner strives to be just a knower-seer (gyata-drashta) of body, thoughts, emotions; and strives to be grounded and steadfast in awareness of the pure nature of the soul.
 Jain meditation can be broadly categorized into Dharma dhyana and Shukla dhyana.
 Dharma dhyana is discriminating knowledge (bheda-vijñāna) of the tattvas (truths or fundamental principles), while shukla dhyana is meditation proper.

 Jainism uses meditation techniques such as pindāstha-dhyāna, padāstha-dhyāna, rūpāstha-dhyāna, rūpātita-dhyāna, and savīrya-dhyāna.
 In padāstha dhyāna, one focuses on a mantra, a combination of core letters or words on deity or themes.
 Jain followers practice mantra regularly by chanting loudly or silently in mind.

 The meditation technique of contemplation includes agnya vichāya, in which one contemplates on seven facts – life and non-life, the inflow, bondage, stoppage and removal of karmas, and the final accomplishment of liberation.
 In apaya vichāya, one contemplates on the incorrect insights one indulges, which eventually develops right insight.
 In vipaka vichāya, one reflects on the eight causes or basic types of karma.
 In sansathan vichāya, one thinks about the vastness of the universe and the loneliness of the soul.